End-to-End Page-Level Assessment of Handwritten Text Recognition: Concluding Remarks

 \emph{Therefore, our closing recommendation for benchmarking end-to-end full-page transcription systems is to provide these two assessment figures:} $\bWER$ and $\Delta\!\WER \,\eqdef\, \WER\!-\!\bWER$.\!\!

-Although both WER and bWER are simple and well known, in \ref{ap:software} we provide publicly available software to reliably compute these two metrics, along with the other auxiliary metrics we have used in this work, the Regularized Hungarian Algorithm WER (hWER) and the Normalized Spearman Footrule Distance (NSFD), based on the hWER.
+Although both WER and bWER are simple and well known, in \ref{ap:software} we provide publicly available software to reliably compute these two metrics, along with the other auxiliary metrics we have used in this work, the Regularised Hungarian Algorithm WER (hWER) and the Normalised Spearman Footrule Distance (NSFD), based on the hWER.

-Following the concepts and results here presented, in future works we aim to develop adequate loss functions that allow training end-to-end HTR systems which explicitly optimize the here proposed assessment criteria.
+Following the concepts and results here presented, in future works we aim to develop adequate loss functions that allow training end-to-end HTR systems which explicitly optimise the here proposed assessment criteria.